langchain4j/langchain4j/README.md

 ## Code examples
 Please see more examples of how LangChain4j can be used [here](https://github.com/langchain4j/langchain4j-examples/tree/main/src/main/java).

+## Compatibility
+- Java: 8 or higher
+- Spring Boot: 2 and 3

 ## Project goals
 The goal of this project is to simplify the integration of AI capabilities into your Java application.
 This can be